odiedo/invoice-generator-net/README.md

-# invoice-generator-net
+# Invoice-generator-net

 This is a simple and efficient tool for generating an online and offline invoices for users.
-This project is optimized for print and PDF export, ensuring your invoices.
-You can check the invoice generator in action https://finesseinvoice.netlify.app/ alwasy look professional.
+This project is optimized for print and PDF export, ensuring your invoices alwasy look professional.
+You can check the invoice generator in action https://finesseinvoice.netlify.app/

 ## Features
 - Easy-to-use interface for generating invoices.